 According to the Myanmar Flash Appeal, “The impact of Cyclone Mocha will deprive more children and pregnant and lactating women of access to timely and lifesaving nutrition treatment and support, contributing to increased morbidity and mortality.”

-Targeted food and nutrition assistance to vulnerable populations is needed.
-Households have completely lost their seed stocks.
+Targeted food and nutrition assistance to vulnerable populations will remain an ongoing recovery need.
+Households completely lost their seed stocks.
 In Rakhine State and the northwest, the agriculture and fishery sectors were badly affected, leading to losses of assets essential for livelihoods.
-Therefore, livelihood support, particularly in rural areas, is needed, including support for planting crops.
+Therefore, livelihood support, particularly in rural areas, is needed.

 Health